Sakshammahajan2411/Hue-You/README.md

 📌 Prerequisites

-🐍 Python installed on your system
+🐍 Python is installed on your system

 🌐 Node.js and npm installed